636067/vani/README.md

-# vani the atm is a console- based applications that simulates the basic functionality  of an automated teller machine.
+ the atm is a console- based applications that simulates the basic functionality  of an automated teller machine.